-Given the high costs and ultra-competitiveness of buying in San Francisco, it’s essential to have all your financial ducks in a row.
+Given the ultra-competitiveness of buying in San Francisco and the overall high cost of living in the Bay Area, it’s essential to have all your financial ducks in a row.

 The Beginner's Guide to Buying a Home in San Francisco